 TREW Gear is thoughtfully designed and built tough, just the way we like it, and we confidently stand behind all of the products we make.
 To keep you and your TREW Gear happy for those righteous mountain days to come, we offer our customers an industry-leading warranty program coined the TREW Warranty.
-Here's how it works:

-3 years of coverage against outerwear manufacturing defects
+3 years of coverage against manufacturing defects.

 What is it?
 Any TREW outerwear* products with manufacturing defects in materials or construction will be repaired or replaced at no cost to you for three years after the date of purchase.
 Plain and simple.

 Who qualifies?
-Our TREW Factory Warranty applies to all outerwear* purchased after October 1, 2020 from an authorized dealer, unless the item(s) are purchased at Final Sale pricing from TREW Gear, from a TREW Garage Sale (either in store or online), from a discount retail site (LeftLane Sports, The Clymb, etc.), or previous seasons gear sold at outlet pricing (evo outlet, etc.).
+Our TREW Warranty applies to all outerwear* purchased after October 8, 2020 from an authorized dealer, unless the item(s) are purchased at Final Sale pricing from TREW Gear, from a TREW Garage Sale (either in store or online), from a discount retail site (LeftLane Sports, The Clymb, etc.), or previous seasons gear sold at outlet pricing (evo outlet, etc.).

 *What about non-outerwear items?
 All non-outerwear products are covered by a 1-year manufacturing defect warranty.
 This includes all base layers, t-shirts, hats, and insulating layers such as the Snap Jack, PDX Jack, Pack Jack, Half Jack, etc.